aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/recognition-basics/_index.md

 {{< /highlight >}}-->

 ## **Setting Target Barcode Regions**
 In ***Aspose.BarCode for Java***, it is possible to specify target areas for barcode detection by creating one or several objects of the [*Rectangle*](https://reference.aspose.com/imaging/java/com.aspose.imaging/Rectangle) type.
 Setting target regions allows improving recognition efficiency and avoiding the regions without any barcodes.
-Target areas have to be determined accurately as the Aspose library apply heuristic approaches to identify target barcode detection areas.
+Target areas have to be determined accurately as the Aspose library applies heuristic approaches to identify target barcode detection areas.
 Focusing on too many image regions can lead to recognition efficiency deterioration.

 ### **Unique Target Region**
 To set one target area for barcode recognition, it is necessary to create an object of the [*Rectangle*](https://reference.aspose.com/imaging/java/com.aspose.imaging/Rectangle) type and then pass it to the *BarCodeReader* constructor or the *setBarCodeImage* method.